okmatija/Prizm/docs/video_plan.md

 ### Annotations and Labelling Demo

 * Enable Demo Mode
+* Open Demo.obj in notepad
-* Load Cube.obj and set the edges
+* Load Demo.obj and minimize the directory folder
+* Use Details menu to enable triangle edges and increase point sizes
+* Use Annotation tab and change Vertex annotations to dark red and Segment to dark yellow
+* Collapse the Details section
-* Set Normal rendering with RMB on the item color
+* Set the focussed opacity to .7
-* Open Cube.obj in notepad and highlight the annotations
-* Toggle annotations as well as coordinates
+* Pan Demo.obj so you can see notepad
+* Circle the header annotation
 *   "File > Preferences > Item List > Show Header Annotation Tooltips"
-* Show the header annotation on the filename
+*   Show the header annotation
+* Circle the segment annotations
+*   Show the segment annotations
+* Circle the point annotations
+*   Show the point annotations
+* Circle the triangle annotations and the ignore syntax
-* Show the Annotation tab
+*   Show the triangle annotations
-* Switch back to Display tab
-* Delete some faces
+* Circle the command annotation
-* Show the star by the item name
+*   Show the command annotation output
-* Press F5 to reload the file
+* Close the console
+* Turn on index labels
+* Turn on position labels
-* Change the auto reload state
+* Open the Details section
-* Delete/Restore faces some more times
+* Focus segment 1
+* Focus segment 2
+* File > Preferences > Labelling > Float Format to SCIENTIFIC

 ### Console Commands and Clipping Demo